Driving in Madagascar

-While most primary roads are in good condition, the World Food Program has classified two-thirds of the roads as being in poor condition.
+While most primary roads are in good condition, the World Food Programme has classified nearly two-thirds of the overall road network as being in poor condition.
 These conditions may make it dangerous to drive at moderate-to-high speeds and dahalo (bandit) attacks pose a threat at low speeds.
 Many roads are impassable during Madagascar's wet season; some bridges (often narrow, one-lane structures) are vulnerable to being swept away.
 Few rural Malagasy live near a road in good condition; poor road connectivity may pose challenges in health care, agriculture, and education.